aschaap/smc_util/README.md

 _Note_: I don't have the iMac I used for this anymore, so I can't test anything, sorry.
 That being said, the steps to use this are (on Ubuntu and derivatives):

+_Note_: This was tested on a mid-2010 27" iMac running Yosemite and Ubuntu 16.04.
+Any other model/OS combo might behave differently.

 ```
 sudo apt-get install build-essential